Skip to Content

 What Are the Key Differences in Military Divorce?

 Military divorces differ primarily in how pensions are divided, eligibility for ongoing benefits, and the complexities of child custody arrangements, especially regarding deployment.
 Federal laws like the Servicemembers Civil Relief Act (SCRA) provide protections, delaying proceedings if necessary to safeguard the service member's ability to participate.
-Our military divorce attorneys near Scottsdale ensure these facets are well-navigated to protect both the service member and their family's interests.
+Our military divorce attorneys near Scottsdale ensure these facets are well navigated to protect both the service member and their family's interests.

 How Is Military Retirement Pay Divided?

 Military retirement pay division is subject to the USFSPA, allowing Arizona courts to treat retirement pay as either sole or community property depending on the marriage duration and overlap with military service.
-This requires detailed documentation, and our attorneys guide you through valuation and division processes to secure an equitable outcome that complies with military regulations.
+This requires detailed documentation, and our attorneys guide you through valuation and division processes to seek an equitable outcome that complies with military regulations.

 How Does Deployment Affect Child Custody?